 Students with disabilities that require accommodation are strongly encouraged to study abroad, though advance planning is essential.
-If you are currently registered with the ASU Disability Resource Center (DRC) and plan to study abroad, the Study Abroad Office strongly encourages you to take the following steps:
+If you are currently registered with the Student Accessibility and Inclusive Learning Services (SAILS) and plan to study abroad, the Study Abroad Office strongly encourages you to take the following steps:

-- PLAN early and communicate with advisors at the Disability Resource Center (DRC) and the Study Abroad Office.
+- PLAN early and communicate with advisors at the Student Accessibility and Inclusive Learning Services (SAILS) and the Study Abroad Office.
 You should begin planning at least one year before the date you wish to study abroad.

 - GATHER information from your departmental academic advisor as soon as possible.
 Discuss how study abroad can fit with your academic program.

 - RESEARCH various study abroad program options.
 Consider the connections to your educational and personal goals as well as the requirements for acceptance to a study abroad program.